wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/registry_examples/Using-a-Full-Registry-Based-Configuration-and-Sharing-a-Configuration-Between-Multiple-Instances.md

 the actual configuration by requesting the key
 `         synapse.xml        ` .

-!!! info
+!!!
+Info
     Full registry-based configuration is not dynamic at the moment; it is not reloading itself.